mac-comp123-s24-alhashim/project-03-andrew-isaac-project/README.md

 Inspiration: The real-life game hangman, usually played on a whiteboard Implementation and responsibility plan, ie, what needs to be accomplished, who will do what when.
 Deliverables: <br>
 <p>Create words.txt file with a list of words that are eligible for use - Isaac <br>
-Create hangman_draw function that draws a hangman body part with turtle - Andrew <br>
+Create draw_man function that draws a hangman body part with turtle - Andrew <br>
-Create a hangman_play function that randomly selects a word and asks the user for the input of one lowercase alphabetic letter - Both <br>
+Create a play_game function that randomly selects a word and asks the user for the input of one lowercase alphabetic letter - Both <br>

-<<<<<<< HEAD
 =======
 ![Sketch.jpg](Images%2FSketch.jpg)